-They can be well off in a garden or inside the house.
+German shepherd dog can be well off in a garden or inside the house.
 So it’s okay if you can’t keep them outside all day.
-The only thing they need is walking at least two times a day, but if you bring the kids out, then you can also walk the dog, so it should be fine, especially so because they are so well behaved (in most cases).
+The only thing German shepherd dog need is walking at least two times a day, but if you bring the kids out, then you can also walk the dog, so it should be fine, especially so because they are so well behaved (in most cases).

-We are saying most cases because it is a gamble when you choose a german shepherd puppy.
+We are saying most cases because it is a gamble when you choose a german shepherd dog.
 You can take a look at the parents, of course, but that won’t give you enough information to provide a verdict.
-German shepherds are shaped by the environment and can be crazy little idiots or elegant and smart beings.
+German shepherds dog breeds are shaped by the environment and can be crazy little idiots or elegant and smart beings.
 There is no in-between.

-Although shedding seems to be a problem for many people, twice a year german shepherds shed their coat, which can make an entire other dogs if arranged correctly.
+Although shedding seems to be a problem for many people, twice a year german shepherds dog breeds shed their coat, which can make an entire other dog if arranged correctly.
 This can be solved with a few brushing sessions, though, so you don’t need to worry.

 Relationship with children

-How the dogs behave with children is the most important to all SAHMs, of course.
-We know that when we first said german shepherd, you already knew how great it could be.
-German shepherds are smart, well behaved, and are easy to teach.
+How the dog behave with children is the most important to all SAHMs, of course.
+We know that when we first said german shepherd dog, you already knew how great it could be.
+German Shepherds dog breeds are smart, well behaved, and are easy to teach.
 But such a huge dog couldn’t be kept along with children, right?
 Of course, it could be.

-German shepherds love to play.
+German shepherds dog breeds love to play.
 If they are taught to control their impulses, then they can easily play any game with children without you having to worry about it.

 We suggest cutting their nails frequently because if they step on a kid’s hand or any other body part, then it will hurt like hell.
 A dog like this is smart enough to realize their mistake as soon as they make it, which is why they don’t put their whole body-weight on that one leg, instead they back off.
 But if their nails aren’t cut, then the damage has likely already been done.

 These little things are cute and sweet to have around.
-They are a signature breed and have an excellent reputation, especially with children.
+Beagles dog breeds are a signature dog breed and have an excellent reputation, especially with children.

-Beagles aren’t as smart as german shepherds, but they are just as well behaved.
-They recognize good from bad and can quickly learn desired behaviors without you having to force them.
+Beagles dog breeds aren’t as smart as german shepherds dog breeds, but they are just as well behaved.
+The beagle dog recognizes good from bad and can quickly learn desired behaviors without you having to force them.
 To these dogs, it comes as second nature.

-They are also very affectionate and friendly, which means that they will do everything to please their owners.
+Beagles dog breeds are also very affectionate and friendly, which means that they will do everything to please their owners.
 Such cute little things.
-They tend to climb on everyone, though, so you might want to discourage that if you have young children.
+These dog breeds tend to climb on everyone, though, so you might want to discourage that if you have young children.
 This dog breed isn’t able to cause much damage to them, but a few scratches or bruises are enough to scare off a mother, which is why we think they should be taught well early on.

-The only bad part is its barking.
+The only bad part of the dog is its barking.
 Some of these dogs can become anxious and will bark a lot if this condition is not treated correctly.
-They can be taught not to, of course, but that way, they will try to but their stress elsewhere, which is not the desired outcome.
+Beagle dog can be taught not to, of course, but that way, they will try to but their stress elsewhere, which is not the desired outcome.

-They are insanely energetic.
+Beagles dog breeds are insanely energetic.
 Either keep them outside at all times or let them run around at least twice a day.
-This breed is filled to the brim with energy, and you don’t want an overly excited dog jumping around children.
+This dog breed is filled to the brim with energy, and you don’t want an overly excited dog jumping around children.

 The preferred thing would be to have a garden available for such a dog, but if that isn’t an option, then you need to bring them to a doggy park.
 Or somewhere they don’t need a leash, because trust us, you are not able to run that fast.